AndreasLETANTER/MIRROR-B-OOP-400-NAN-4-1-raytracer-andreas.le-tanter/README.md

 # RayTracer

-The goal of this project is to create a scene in 3D with a camera, lights (ambient, point, directional..), spheres, cylinders and planes.
+The goal of this project is to create a 3D scene with a camera, lights (ambient, point, directional..), spheres, cylinders and planes.
 Then, we need to render the scene in a .ppm file.

 ## Installation